 - A fixed-term rental lease means the agreement is set for a predetermined or fixed period.
 This lease expires on the end date listed in the agreement (usually up to 6 months, one year, or two years from the start date).

-- A month-to-month rental lease means the agreement is for one month with no defined end date.
+- A month-to-month rental lease means the agreement lasts one month with no defined end date.
 It continues monthly until either the landlord or tenant terminates the agreement.

 4. Set how much rent is owed